 - Attached to the email include your full manuscript

 - Please include a one-page synopsis of your book on the first page of your manuscript or attach as a separate document.
 Writing a good synopsis is important because if we are not interested in your synopsis, we may not read any further into your manuscript.
-For advice on crafting a good synopsis, we recommend the following article.

 - Format your manuscript as follows: